nhejazi/conf_ser2021_txshift_covpn/ser_abstract.md

 ---
-title: "Causal evaluation of vaccine efficacy in COVID-19 trials with stochastic interventional effects (SER 2021)"
+title: "Evaluation of causal vaccine efficacy under stochastic interventional shifts of an immunologic marker in COVID-19 vaccine efficacy trials"
 subtitle: "Society for Epidemiologic Research 2021"
 geometry: "left=2.5cm,right=2.5cm,top=3.2cm,bottom=3.2cm"
 output: pdf_document
 ---

-__Keywords__: causal inference, stochastic interventions, mediation analysis, interventional effects, two-phase sampling, vaccine efficacy, COVID-19
+__Keywords__: causal inference, stochastic interventions, mediation analysis, interventional effects, two-phase sampling, immune correlate of protection, vaccine efficacy, COVID-19

-__1993/2000__ characters, exclusive of title and keywords
+__1997/2000__ characters, exclusive of title and keywords

-Promising initial efficacy assessments of vaccine candidates for COVID-19 have made for a promising start to curbing the pandemic.
-A critical next step is identifying immune correlates of protection, and their use in the development of future (protective) vaccine candidates.
-Deploying the tools of statistical causal inference in service of such goals is hindered by the historical focus of the field on binary exposures and static interventions, which cannot be readily applied to _quantitative_ immune correlates measurements without simplifying assumptions.
-Stochastic interventions, which define the target parameter as the mean counterfactual outcome under hypothetically shifted versions of the observed immune correlates distribution, hold promise for circumventing such difficulties.
-Complicating analytic efforts further, vaccine efficacy trials often employ two-phase sampling of immune correlates, necessitating careful downstream adjustment for formal statistical inference.
+Initial efficacy assessments of vaccine candidates for COVID-19 have made for an impressively strong start to curbing the pandemic.
+A critical next step is identifying immune correlates of protection, and their use in the development of next-generation protective vaccine candidates.
+Deploying the tools of causal inference in service of such goals is hindered by the historical focus of the field on static interventions, which cannot be applied to _quantitative_ immunologic marker measurements without simplifying assumptions.
+Stochastic interventions, which define the target parameter as the mean counterfactual outcome under hypothetically shifted versions of the observed immunologic marker distribution, hold promise for circumventing such difficulties.
+Complicating analytic efforts further, vaccine efficacy trials regularly employ two-phase sampling of immunologic markers, necessitating careful adjustment for formal statistical inference.

-We present a novel framework for evaluating vaccine efficacy through immune correlates of protection: nonparametric-efficient, multiply robust estimators of _causal_ vaccine efficacy based on stochastic interventional effects, which treat immune correlates as mediators of the effect of vaccination on disease.
-Our effect definitions quantify how disease risk would change across (counterfactual) shifts in the observed immunogenicity levels of immune correlates, similar, in principal, to a dose-response analysis.
-Our framework readily incorporates corrections for two-phase sampling and right-censoring of disease endpoints, and conveniently defines vaccine efficacy by comparing counterfactual risks in the vaccine versus placebo arms.
-Using example data from the COVID-19 Vaccine Prevention Network, we illustrate how our proposed analysis facilitates the evaluation of candidate correlates of protection in terms of the impacts of posited shifts in post-vaccination immunogenicity on disease risk.
+We present a novel framework for evaluating _causal_ vaccine efficacy under stochastic interventional shifts of immunologic markers, with multiply robust, nonparametric-efficient estimators utilizing state-of-the-art machine learning in nuisance parameter estimation.
+Our effect definitions quantify how disease risk would change across counterfactual shifts of the observed immunogenicity of immunologic markers modulated by vaccination, similar to a dose-response analysis.
+Our framework incorporates corrections for two-phase sampling and right-censoring of disease endpoints, and defines vaccine efficacy by comparing counterfactual risks in vaccine and placebo arms.
+The approach, appearing in the statistical analysis plan (https://doi.org/10.6084/m9.figshare.13198595) of the COVID-19 Vaccine Prevention Network, is applied to mock data inspired by real-world vaccine efficacy trials to demonstrate how candidate correlates of protection may be evaluated by the impacts on disease risk of posited post-vaccination immunogenicity shifts.

 ![](./img/ve_summary_Day57bindSpike.pdf)